saikrishnatbijil/questdb.io/docs/reference/sql/alter-table-attach-partition.md

 format`<partition_name>.attachable` from the table's folder, and set the target path to the detached partition folder.

-:::info
+In Windows, symbolic links require admin privileges, and thus this method is not recommended.

-- SQL statements that hit partitions attached via symbolic links may have slower runtimes if their volumes have a slower disk.
+:::note

-- In Windows, symbolic links require admin privileges, and thus this method is not recommended.
+SQL statements that hit partitions attached via symbolic links may have slower runtime if their volumes have a slower disk.

 :::